marcellbarsony/marcellbarsony.github.io/content/pages/about.md

 path = "whoami"
 +++

-I am Marcell, IT Security Operations Engineer with more than 2 years of demonstrated international experience in IT Security (and 7 years in IT overall).
+I am Marcell, Senior IT Security Operations Engineer with 3 years of demonstrated international experience in IT Security (and 7 years in IT overall).